graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 // The line below makes the GraphQL plugin be executed before Java compiles, so that all sources are generated on time compileJava.dependsOn generateClientCode

-// The line below adds the generated sources as a java source folder sourceSets.main.java.srcDirs += '/build/generated/sources/graphqlGradlePlugin'
+// The line below adds the generated sources as a java source folder in the IDE sourceSets.main.java.srcDirs += '/build/generated/resources/graphqlGradlePlugin' sourceSets.main.java.srcDirs += '/build/generated/sources/graphqlGradlePlugin'

 // Let's configure the GraphQL Gradle Plugin: